microsoft/BuildTourHack/stories/2/211_Centennial.md

         ========== Build: 1 succeeded, 0 failed, 0 up-to-date, 0 skipped ==========
         ========== Deploy: 1 succeeded, 0 failed, 0 skipped ==========

-Your Win32 WPF app has now been packaged as a UWP App using Visual Studio.
+Your Win32 WPF app has now been packaged as a UWP app using Visual Studio.

-Search for your Microsoft.Knowzy.UWP in the Windows Start menu.
-Click on Microsoft.Knowzy.UWP to launch your app.
+In the Windows Start menu, search for **Microsoft.Knowzy.UWP**.
+Click  **Microsoft.Knowzy.UWP** to launch your app.

 ![Start menu](images/211-startmenu.png)

 Unfortunately the Microsoft.Knowzy.UWP app did not run.
 Actually it did run but exited immediately due to an error.

 The actual error is the app cannot load the project.json file it needs to generate the Products list.
 The app then throws an exception and exits.

 Just so you aren't disappointed in not seeing the new UWP app run after completing all of these steps, let's quickly fix the issue with a hack.

-* Open the file MainViewModel.cs in the ViewModels folder of the Microsoft.Knowzy.WPF project
+* In the **ViewModels** folder of the Microsoft.Knowzy.WPF project, open the **MainViewModel.cs** file.

 ![MainViewModel.cs](images/211-mainviewmodel.png)